Copyright © 1997-2010 Demand Media. All rights reserved.

 Remove your dwarf citrus from the pot in winter every two years.
 Trim one-third to one-half of the roots with a pair of sharp pruning shears to limit its size.
 Re-pot your tree using a good, well draining potting soil.

-Christopher Earle is a freelance writer based in Denver, Colo.
-He has been writing since 1987 and has written for NPR, The Associated Press, the Boeing Company, Ford New Holland, Microsoft, Active Voice, RAHCO International and Umax Data Systems.
+Although he grew up in Latin America, Mr. Ma is a writer based in Denver.
+He has been writing since 1987 and has written for NPR, AP, Boeing, Ford New Holland, Microsoft, RAHCO International, Umax Data Systems and other manufacturers in Taiwan.
 He studied creative writing at Mankato State University in Minnesota.
+He speaks fluent Mandarin Chinese, English and reads Spanish.